The National Institute of Standards and Technology (now part of the U.S. Department of Commerce) has been an American institution since 1901.

 To promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology in ways that enhance economic security and improve our quality of life.

-The RMF from NIST is being crafted through a community approach, with over 85 entities contributing comments and recommendations on the recent draft of the framework in March 2022.
+The risk management framework (RMF) from NIST is being crafted through a community approach, with over 85 entities contributing comments and recommendations on the recent draft of the framework in March 2022.
 The organizations contributing to the development, and research behind, the framework range from higher education institutions and Fortune 500 companies to research labs and AI technology companies (including Monitaur - read our NIST AI RMF comments here).

 NIST’s framework for AI risk management is currently in draft form.
 The organization aims to release an official version 1.0 in early 2023.
 In both cases, the framework is meant to be a voluntary resource for organizations using AI technology to do so more effectively while: